Tambua-WomenInTech-Blog/womenintechblog/content/posts/2021/01/2021-11-04-Getting-Started-With-React/index.md

 There are better libararies used to fetch APIs such as ``axios``.[<span>Here's a link to a comprehensive view of axios</span>](https://github.com/axios/axios)

+React has a good documentation showing a step to step guide.
+[Check it out here](https://reactjs.org/).
+See you on the next blog when we talk about ``props.``

 Happy coding!!!!